 Ability to query Continuity of Care Documents (CCDs) reduces errors in transitions of care and improves outcomes.

 Interoperability is the ability of two or more systems, such as electronic health records (EHRs) and health information exchanges (HIEs), to exchange health information and use the information once it is received.
-Healthcare interoperability software is designed to create these secure links between disparate systems.
+Healthcare interoperability software is designed to create secure links between disparate systems.
 This process allows for the collection of data such as claims, justice, Social Determinants of Health (SDoH), patient reported and more, from either an EHR or non-EHR.
 Interoperability is crucial for making data contextually relevant, in order to drive workflows and efficiencies, coordinate care and improve outcomes.

 EHR interoperability allows the secure transfer of data among EHR systems and healthcare providers.
 It simplifies workflows by giving clinicians fast access to information from within the system they use every day.
 The ultimate goal of EHR interoperability is to make accurate data available when it is needed by the people who are providing care.

 Providers connect their EHRs across healthcare settings and systems with healthcare interoperability software because they understand the role EHR interoperability can play in coordinating care and improving outcomes.
 EHR interoperability gives clinicians a complete view of the individuals under their care, with easy access to lab results, notes from other providers, continuity of care documents (CDCs) and more.
-As a result,whole-person care across settings – primary care, behavioral health, acute care and post-acute care– becomes a reality.
-In addition, EHR interoperabilityimproves healthcare data security by keeping individuals’ protected health information (PHI) within the EHR.
+As a result, whole-person care across settings – primary care, behavioral health, acute care and post-acute care – becomes a reality.
+In addition, EHR interoperability improves data security by keeping individuals’ healthcare information within the EHR.

 EHR interoperability supports information sharing across care settings, including primary and acute care, to give providers a complete longitudinal record for each individual.
 Clinicians can easily send HIPAA-compliant messages to discuss treatment and safely share data with everyone involved in an individual’s care.
 Making lab results, notes from other providers, continuity of care documents (CDCs) and assessments easily available during transitions of care helps avoid duplication of tests and ensure follow-up treatment and appointments take place.